Table of Contents

 - Increase the focus on and attention to the value of collaborative supervisor, project manager, and peer-based knowledge transfer activities while supporting related efforts to increase managerial and peer coaching and mentorship.

-- Broaden the adoption and application of best-practice job skills to increase individual or work team productivity and performance levels.
+- Broaden the adoption and application of best-practice job skills to increase individual and work team productivity and performance.

-At the same time, however, many organizations report barriers to more meaningful informal learning measurement (e.g., actual behavioral change, skill application, impact on business outcomes).
+At the same time, however, many organizations report barriers to more meaningful measurement of informal learning (e.g., actual behavioral change, skill application, impact on business outcomes).
 The reasons will sound familiar to any experienced HR or L&D professional:

 - Don’t have the proper metrics (42% of surveyed companies)